Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 For that reason, I recommend going a bit earlier or later in the season.
 June and September are both warm and beautiful with lower prices and smaller crowds, but September has much warmer water.

-If I picked any time to go to Vis, I would choose late September.
+If I could pick any time to go to Vis, I would choose late September.
 In fact, I wouldn’t be opposed to swimming in the Adriatic as late as early October.

 Read More: Best Time to Visit Croatia